Anti-communism in China: Hong Kong

 Before 1997, most of the anti-communists were supporters of the Kuomintang.
 They opposed the CCP's rule in mainland China and its single party dictatorship.

 Hong Kong has had numerous anti-CCP protests, supported by political parties of the pro-democracy camp.
-Memorials for the 1989 Tiananmen Square protests and massacre have held every year in Hong Kong.
+Memorials for the 1989 Tiananmen Square protests and massacre have held every year in Hong Kong, but large-scale public commemorations have effectively ceased since the passage of the 2020 Hong Kong national security law.
 Tens of thousands of people have attended the candlelight vigil.

 The end of the failed 2014 Hong Kong protests marked a novel and intensified wave of moderate nationalism in the territory.
 Localists have fiercely opposed CCP rule since the transfer of sovereignty over Hong Kong in 1997, with some calling for independence from China.
 This culminated in the 2019–20 Hong Kong protests and the subsequent passing of the Hong Kong national security law, which continued the gradual integration of Hong Kong with mainland China.

 Taiwan (Republic of China, 1949–present)

 After the Great Retreat, the Republic of China (Taiwan) government remained anti-communist and attempted to recover the mainland from the Communist forces.
 During the Cold War, the Republic of China was known as Free China while the People's Republic of China on the mainland China was known as Red China or Communist China in the West, to mark the ideological difference between the Free World and Communist Socialist World.
 The Republic of China government also actively supported anti-communist efforts in Southeast Asia and around the world.
 This effort did not cease until the death of Chiang Kai-shek in 1975.

 Even though contacts between Kuomintang and CCP had existed since the 1990s to re-establish cross-strait relations, the Kuomintang continues to be nominally opposed to communism, as anti-communism is written under Article 2 of Kuomintang's party charter.